nadavkav/moodle-local_learningdesigner_import/README.md

 Updates will always be available at: https://github.com/nadavkav/moodle-local_learningdesigner_import .

+## TODO ##

+* Ask the teacher for a different mapping of LD activities to Moodle modules.
+* Update section description instead of adding a description label to each section.
+* Add LD activity type to Moodle module *tags* or *metadata* (for later Analytics and reports)

+## Change log ##

 ## Report issues ##

 Due to limited resources, the functionality of this plugin is primarily implemented for our own local needs and published as-is to the community.